costabileisa/phase-2-project/README.md

 - Uses client-side routing, which makes navigating through the application faster
 - Images are always randomly generated, with the option to list more as many times as wanted
 - Navigation Bar has CSS styling that makes it easier to navigate
-- Option to add activities with a form to the activities section
+- Option to add an activity to the activities section using a form
-- Breeds can be searched by partial matches
+- Breeds can be searched by starting letter

 ## Review Links
 [Application]()